ncatlab/nlab-content/pages/9/5/0/5/5059/content.md

 which presented a [[light-cone gauge quantization]] of superstring with manifest [[target space|target]] [[spacetime]] [[supersymmetry]].

-The observation that this has a [[general covariance|generally covriant]] formulation lead to what is now called the Green-Schwarz action functional proper, for the superstring:
+The observation that this has a [[general covariance|generally covariant]] formulation lead to what is now called the Green-Schwarz action functional proper, for the superstring:

 * {#GreenSchwarz84} [[Michael Green]], [[John Schwarz]], _Covariant description of superstrings_, Phys.
 Lett.
 B136 (1984), 367&#8211;370 ([web](http://adsabs.harvard.edu/abs/1984PhLB..136..367G))